david880110/Media-Behavior-Trends-Analytics/README.md

 ![alt text](https://raw.githubusercontent.com/david880110/Media-Behavior-Trends-Analytics/master/images/Population%20per%20Category%20per%20Generation%20DB.png)

-## Think before the demo day

-- Why did you pick this problem?
-- What was the datset like when you got it?
-- What data cleaning did you have to do?

-- Why did you your model?
-- What did you find when the model predictive features
-    Model tuning

-- Why the choice of visualization/display

 ## Proposal

-This study, based on a behavioral data set of media indstry from 2013 - 2016, suggests that about 85% of the customer loyalty in terms of actual behavior can be predicted, in particular by demographic factors such as their generation group
+This study, based on a behavioral dataset of media industry from 2013 - 2016, suggests that about 85% of the customer loyalty regarding actual behavior can be predicted, in particular by demographic factors such as their generation group.

-In the modern society, everyone is trying to make more money for living, and time has literally become more valuable, but not everyone has time to go to the theatre and spend two hours to watch a movie, and people still need entertainment industry for relaxing and enjoying their lives.
-Therefore Home Entertainment is a more convenience and private way to attain the propose of entertaining.
+In the modern society, everyone is trying to make more money for living, and time has become more valuable.

+Home entertainment is a more convenient and private way to attain the propose of entertaining.

 ![alt text](https://www.edimax.com/edimax/mw/cufiles/images/productimage/wireless/News/CV-7428nS_Home_Entertainment.jpg)

 > “Most adults say they enjoy entertaining people in their home—an attitude that has remained constant for more than a decade.
 In the last three years, a substantial 77% of adults have hosted a party in their home.
 Informal gatherings are far more prevalent than formal parties, with 44% participation compared to 17%.
 Lifestyle trends, technology and social media influences, demographic factors, and motivations to host parties support the prevalence of informal gatherings.”
 >
-> By *-Dana Macke, Associate Director, Lifestyles & Leisure*
+> -- Dana Macke, Associate Director, Lifestyles & Leisure

-As the largest film industry in the world, Americans love movies, and enjoy watching movies at home.
+As the largest film industry in the world, in the United States, people love movies and enjoy watching movies at home.
 Our purpose is to track movie purchasers’ behaviors in different generations and genders.

-Top Retailers like Amazon, Walmart, Target and Best & Buy, they are using data analysis and ML to target audiences, and do dynamic advertising targeting to raise awareness and to increase sales of the products.
+Top Retailers like Amazon, Walmart, Target and Best & Buy, they are using data analysis and ML to target audiences and do dynamic advertising targeting to raise awareness and to increase sales of the products.

 ![alt text](https://i.imgur.com/ZajQNLG.jpg)

 On social media and websites, there are many sponsored ads and banners ads, most of them are targeting consumers who have specific behaviors.
-We pulled data from Simmon consumer behavior database, and list eleven behavior categories for movie purchasers (purchase dvd/blu-ray dics in past 12 months) in different generations ( Millennial, Gen X, Gen Y, Gen Z):
+We pulled data from Simmon consumer behavior database, and list eleven behavior categories for movie purchasers (purchase DVD/Blue-ray discs in past 12 months) in different generations ( Millennial, Gen X, Gen Y, Gen Z):

 (1) Video Games Players